 Dr. Douville was General Partner of GeneChem, a leading North American life sciences venture capital fund manager.
 She joined the company in 1997, moving rapidly from manager to partner with the different funds under management.
 She was an active board member for many Canadian and American portfolio companies where she contributed to their development and exit strategies.

-Today, she is an active board member of BioQuebec (the biotech industry association for the province), BioCanRx (the National Centre of Excellence for bio-therapeutics in oncology) and Genome Canada (a not-for-profit organisation for developing genomic-based technologies to create economic and social benefits for Canadians).
+Today, she is an active board member of BioQuebec (the biotech industry association for the province), BioCanRx (a Network of Centres of Excellence for bio-therapeutics in oncology) and Genome Canada (a not-for-profit organisation for developing genomic-based technologies to create economic and social benefits for Canadians).
 Dr. Douville trained as a biochemist, obtaining her PhD from the University of Ottawa and was a post-doctoral fellow with the Imperial Cancer Research Fund in London, UK.
 In 2008, Elizabeth obtained a business certificate degree from the Centre interuniversitaire de recherche sur la première modernité (CIREM) in collaboration with Hautes Études Commerciales (HEC)/Université de Montréal.

 Former Senior Vice-President, B.C. and Yukon Division, Personal and Commercial Banking, Bank of Montreal